quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID:

 : An opaque identifier that is used to identify a QUIC connection at an endpoint.
-Each endpoint sets one or more values for its peer to include in packets sent towards the endpoint.
+Each endpoint selects one or more Connection IDs for its peer to include in packets sent towards the endpoint.

 Stream: